HwangGoeun/open-source-sw/README.md

 # open-source-sw

-This readme.md file is created for Lab2.
+This repository is created for Open Source SW.